 You know what content marketing is, you know what the content formats are, you know why it all matters to your real estate business.
 Now you need to figure out HOW to put a content marketing plan into place which will ensure your content is seen and read by your target audiences and performs the ways you want it to.

 But where to start?
-This is a question which has frustrated digital marketers since the creation of digital content marketing – so take comfort in that if you feel overwhelmed thinking of where to start to create your content marketing strategy planning!
+This is a question that has frustrated digital marketers since the creation of digital content marketing – so take comfort in that if you feel overwhelmed thinking of where to start to create your content marketing strategy planning!
 Your journey to better understanding content marketing planning is about to begin!

 The 4 essential components to consider at the outset of any content marketing planning strategy are the following: